nathanwoulfe/Plumber/Workflow/DOCS.md

 Offline approval does require a user exist in the backoffice, and be assigned to a workflow group - just like any other workflow participant.

+#### Configuration

+Offline approval requires modifications to the processing pipeline, by way of an OWIN middleware task.
+This task is responsible for 'virtually' authenticating a user, or at least, making Umbraco believe there is an authenticated user.

+There are two options for making this work - the easy way, and the not as easy way, both of which require code change on your server.

+The easy way is to simply update your site's web.config file to register the Plumber OWIN startup class:

+`<add key="owin:appStartup" value="WorkflowOwinStartup" /> // replaces 'UmbracoStandardOwinStartup'`

+The not-as-simple way is to register the Plumber OWIN startup class in an existing OWIN startup class - you'll need to register the `WorkflowAuthenticationMiddleware` class:

+`app.Use<WorkflowAuthenticationMiddleware>();`

 ### Events

 Plumber raises events in a similar fashion to Umbraco - if you're familiar with Umbraco's events, Plumber won't have any surprises.